George Floyd protests in San Diego County, California: Santee

 On June 2, a man and a woman were arrested in Santee on weapons and child endangerment charges after allegedly pointing a semi-automatic handgun at Black Lives Matter protesters at a major intersection.

 On June 3, approximately 200 protesters gathered at the same intersection.
 Multiple arrests were made for curfew violations.

 On June 8, a protest marched from West Hills Parkway to the bridge over Santee Recreational Lakes.

 Solana Beach

 On June 3, over 200 protesters carried signs in front of Solana Beach City Hall.

-2021

-On May 25, 2021, the one-year anniversary of the murder of George Floyd, crowds gathered around noon outside of the Hall of Justice with San Diego leaders, including organizer, Enrique Morones, racial justice advocate, Buki Domingos, San Diego City Councilwoman, Monica Montogemery Steppe, and San Diego Mayor, Todd Gloria.
-There was a period of silence when protesters took to their knees for nine minutes and 29 seconds, the duration that Chauvin spent kneeling on Floyd's neck.
-Speakers addressed the crowd and discussed the importance of remembering Floyd’s life, policy changes such as the ban of the chokehold, and addressing future work around policy changes.